coursera-dl/coursera-dl/README.md

 1\.
 Install any missing dependencies.

-  * [Beautiful Soup 3]
+  * [Beautiful Soup 3] or [Beautiful Soup 4]
-  Ubuntu/Debian: `sudo apt-get install python-beautifulsoup`
+  Ubuntu/Debian for BS3: `sudo apt-get install python-beautifulsoup`
+  Ubuntu/Debian for BS4: `sudo apt-get install python-bs4`
-  Mac OSX: bs4 may be required instead (modify import as well)
+  Mac OSX: `bs4` may be required instead.
+  When using `bs4`, be sure to modify the import at the top of the script.
   Other: `easy_install BeautifulSoup`
   * [Argparse] (Not necessary if Python version >= 2.7)
   Ubuntu/Debian: `sudo apt-get install python-argparse`